Economic status

 Superannuation

 Women can face unique challenges when it comes to retirement savings.
-Lower pay, time out of the workforce to raise children and running a single-parent household can make it challenging to build a reasonable amount of super.
+Lower pay, time out of the workforce to raise children and running a single-parent household can make it challenging to build a reasonable amount of superannuation.

 Women also tend to live longer than men, making it even more essential for them to accumulate enough superannuation to last through retirement.